islam-Diab99/Charity/README.md

   - Credit Card
   - Reference Code
   - Mobile Wallets
-- 🔐 **User Authentication**: Secure sign-in and sign-up functionality.
-- 📊 **Donation Tracking**: Users can track their donations and see the impact of their contributions.
 - 📱 **Responsive Design**: Optimized for both Android and iOS platforms.
 - 🔔 **Real-time Updates**: Users get notifications about recent campaigns and donation progress.